Localization algebras and deformations of Koszul algebras: Introduction

 In light of Theorem \ref{cat O and Spaltensteins} and the fact that a regular block of parabolic category $\cO$ for $\mathfrak{gl}_n$ is Koszul dual to a singular block of ordinary category $\cO$ \cite{BGS96}, the examples found by Goresky and MacPherson follow from Theorem \ref{second}.
 In fact, a theorem of Backelin's \cite{Back99} says that an integral block of parabolic category $\cO$ is dual to another such block, and so the Goresky-MacPherson phenomenon generalizes to all $\mathfrak{gl}_n$ Spaltenstein varieties.

 \begin{example} Consider the quiver

 and let $A$ be the path algebra modulo the relations $x_1y_1$ and $y_1x_1 - x_2y_2$.
-This is a noncommutative graded algebra, and it is standard Koszul. is equivalent to a singular integral block of category $\cO$ for $\mathfrak{sl}_3$; Soergel \cite{Soe90} tells us that its center is isomorphic to the cohomology ring of $\mathbb{P}^2$.
-Indeed, the center $Z(A)$ is generated by the degree 2 class $x_2y_2 + y_2x_2$, whose cube is zero.
+This is a noncommutative graded algebra, and it is standard Koszul.
+The category of finitely generated $A$-modules is equivalent to a singular integral block of category $\cO$ for $\mathfrak{sl}_3$.
+Then Soergel \cite{Soe90} tells us that its center $Z(A)$ is isomorphic to the cohomology ring of $\mathbb{P}^2$.
+Indeed, $Z(A)$ is generated by the degree 2 class $x_2y_2 + y_2x_2$, whose cube is zero.
 The center $\cZ(A) := Z(\tilde A)$ of the universal deformation of $A$ is isomorphic to the $T^2$-equivariant cohomology ring of $\mathbb{P}^2$.

 Now consider the Koszul dual ring $A^!$ of $A$, which is a quotient of the path algebra of the dual quiver